HNXJ/MentalArthGraph/README.md

 ### Selective graph weight results

 In order to enhance clustering and classification models, set of about 20-30 most significant electrodes based on T-Test p-values got selected.
-Following plots are the same clusteing (PCA/TSNE) repeated with these electrodes,
+Following plots are the same clusteing (PCA/TSNE) repeated with these electrodes, enhancing clustering results:

-(/TODO PCA/TSNE on 25 selectvie edges with lowest P-value on TTest/)
+(/TODO PCA/TSNE on 20-30 selectvie edges with lowest P-value on TTest/)